alexrdz/fairmont-jekyll/home.md

     - Resident choice for cable and internet provider
     - Public wifi available on 1st floor lobby and guest rooms
     - Pet-friendly
+  section_list:
+  - Floor to ceiling windows and sliding doors to patios
+  - Covered patios for each unit, (XX sq ft - xx sq ft)
+  - 2 elevators
+  - HVAC maintained by building
+  - Resident choice for cable and internet provider
+  - Public wifi available on 1st floor lobby and guest rooms
+  - Pet-friendly
 ---
 This is not the home body.